maryguada/clone-amazon-reactredux/README.md

 Description:
 Amazon clone created in React.
-Primary purpose of this project is for me to practice skills & learn React/JS.
+Primary purpose of this project is for me to practice skills in React/JS.

 This app utilizes React Router, React.js frontend, Firebase and Context API.